sv-giampa/JauntyC/README.md

 The analysis framework is divided in three sub-modules: lexer, parser and semantic analyzer.
 The framework provides all the interfaces that define the functionalities for lexers, parsers and interpreters.
-Lexer and parser modules define a proper final implementation, indicated with the "Standard" prefix: the StandardLexer and the StandardParser.
+Lexer and parser modules define proper final implementations, named with the "Standard" prefix: the StandardLexer and the StandardParser.
 The semantic module provides a standard syntax tree exploring machinery, defined by the SemanticAnalyzer class.
 This class implements an iterative